snarlysodboxer/hambone/README.md

 ### Develop

 * TODO
-* It works well to test against minikube; install and start it, and ensure your kubectl config is pointed to it.
+* From the root of the repo, run `docker-compose build`, then `docker-compose up`.
+* Ensure your `~/.kube/config` is pointed to the cluster you want to develop against.
+I like to use minikube.
 * If you change the proto file, run `./bin/build-stubs.sh` to regenerate the Protocol Buffer code.

 ### Roadmap